This post was originally published on July 8, 2015.

 Kids love to play.
 Summer offers the perfect opportunity to participate in baseball, soccer, football and other outdoor sports.
-Most activities require some type of equipment, and this gear can add up quick.
+Most activities require some type of equipment, and this gear can add up quickly.

 Before your garage becomes cluttered with balls, rackets, shoes and more, take note of the following suggestions to store your summer sports equipment and keep items organized.